MicrosoftDocs/azure-docs/articles/active-directory/develop/scenario-desktop-acquire-token-wam.md

 - Removes all account information from MSAL's token cache (this includes MSA - i.e. personal accounts - account info and other account information copied by MSAL into its cache).
 - Removes app-only (not OS-wide) accounts.

+>[!NOTE]
-Note: Apps cannot remove OS accounts.
+> Apps cannot remove OS accounts.
 Only users can do that.
 If an OS account is passed into `RemoveAsync`, and then `GetAccounts` is called with `ListWindowsWorkAndSchoolAccounts` enabled - the same OS account will still be returned.

 ## Other considerations